All categories

 Delmore Effect

-The observation that people tend to paradoxically provide more articulate and explicit goals for lower priority areas of their lives than the most important and centered.
+The observation that people paradoxically provide more articulate and explicit goals for lower-priority areas of their lives than for the areas they consider most important.

 EverydayConcepts.io